dcastil/tailwind-merge/README.md

 }
 ```

 tailwind-merge makes sure to override conflicting classes and keeps everything else untouched.
-In the case of hte `MySlightlyModifiedInput`, the input now only renders the class `p-3`.
+In the case of the `MySlightlyModifiedInput`, the input now only renders the class `p-3`.

 ## Features